 - Vivac (sleeping bag cover for extra warmth) – optional

-If you’re using mules up to base camp, make sure to see what you’ll need up to base camp so it is with you, as the rest can get packed directly up in a separate duffel bag!
+If using mules to base camp, make sure to identify what you’ll need during those first few days.
+The rest can get packed directly in a separate duffel bag.

 - Duffel Bag